watatomo/wttm_qtbot/index.md

 ### Disclaimer

 Quotes are posted randomly and can be from any part of the school year, meaning some might sound a bit strange.
-However, both characters reconcile later on in *Phantom Thieves VS Detectives*. [@wttm_qtbot](https://twitter.com/wttm_qtbot) is made to showcase the various developments Tomoya and Wataru's relationship had throughout the timeline.
+However, both characters reconcile later on in *Phantom Thieves VS Detectives.* [@wttm_qtbot](https://twitter.com/wttm_qtbot) is made to showcase the various developments Tomoya and Wataru's relationship had throughout the timeline.
 That includes all the up and downs that occurred, as no relationship is "perfect."
 The bond they share is vital for both of their character arcs, and it will continue to grow in the *!!* era.

 ---